A family tradition of fine woodworking since 1907.

 Furniture for most people is something to sit on or something to store things in.
 For Larry Ciuffo, furniture has always been a work of art and a way of life.
 Since 1974 he has owned and operated Ciuffo Studios, a furniture restoration and re-finishing business, specializing in preservation of wood to its original color and luster.
 He is a third generation furniture craftsmen.
 Many of the old world methods he uses today were learned from his father and grandfather.
 His grandfather, Gaspare Ciuffo, was a stone sculptor from Palermo, Italy who immigrated to Manhattan and opened a furniture business in 1911.
 His father Alfonso carried on the family tradition of woodcarving.
 Larry grew up making furniture and by the time he was twenty years old he had served his apprenticeship emerging as a furniture builder, restorer and re-finisher.
 A career in the military and construction business interrupted his work until 1974 when he and his family moved to Rancho Penasquitos, in California.
 He started a furniture business in his garage.
 Before long he out grew it, expanding Ciuffo Studios to larger quarters in Poway, where his burgeoning cottage industry is currently located.
 The reputation and integrity of his craftsmanship is promoted by word of mouth and quite often he does work for people in another states, as well as San Francisco and Beverly Hills.

-Gary, Gaspar’s eldest son was born in 1965 and started woodworking at the age of twelve, by helping his father.
-He developed and increased his knowledge throughout his school years.
-His father trained Gary in all phases of millwork.
-After graduating high school, Gary took the front seat right away working side by side with his father and brother to build the business into what it is today.
+Gary, Gaspar’s eldest son, was born in 1965 and started woodworking at the age of twelve by working with his father.
+Throughout his school years, Gary developed and increased his knowledge and his father thoroughly trained him in all phases of millwork.
+After graduating high school, Gary took the front seat right away working side-by-side with his father and brother to build the business into what it is today.
 Gary has two sons, Joseph and Christopher.

 Mike, son of Gasper, has worked his whole life as a wood worker, developing the skills at a young age to become a master craftsman.
 His father Gaspar and brother Gary trained Mike.
 He has helped integrate old world skill with modern technology for Ciuffo Cabinetry.
 He is currently active in all phases of building and maintaining the high standards of millwork created by the company.
 He has helped to develop CNC Technology that enables us to create the best custom millwork there is to offer.